 People are talking about these.
 Read up.
 Join in.

-Lionfish are super predators in Atlantic waters, taking out other species and ruining coral reefs.
-To get them under control, here come the killer robots
+Tidal terminators Lionfish are super predators in Atlantic waters, taking out other species and ruining coral reefs.
+To get them under control, here come the killer robots.

 The forgotten tribe: Starting today, we'll explore why the white working class feels helpless.
 The series is based on a national survey we conducted with the Kaiser Family Foundation.
 The results and the stories are fascinating: CNN.com/WhiteWorkingClassAndWorried